 To avoid this scenario, international commitments at the global level are indispensable.
 In an ideal world, summits such as the Conferences of the Parties (COPs) to the UNFCCC would lead to global targets that could be translated into legislation for ratification at the national level.
 Unfortunately, these ‘COPs’ have fallen far short so far.
 Scientists project that, even if current pledges are met, we will still be facing a 3,5°C to 4°C warmer world, if not worse.
 More action is needed, and it is needed now.

 Legislators at the national level can act by shaping policy frameworks that allow for adaptation and mitigation, and that encourage considerable curbing of carbon emissions.
 Parliamentarians in high-risk countries that are already facing the effects of climate change, perhaps unsurprisingly, tend to be more prone to taking action.
-Small Island States, South-Asia and Oceania, for example, have experienced extreme weather events of such a devastating nature that skepticism towards climate change is increasingly less fashionable in these parts (perhaps the recent floods in the UK will have a similar effect, although many ‘authorities’ in the British Isles still seem set on sticking with their foolish, uninformed assumptions).
+Small Island States, South-Asia and Oceania, for example, have experienced extreme weather events of such a devastating nature that skepticism towards climate change is increasingly less fashionable in these parts (Australia, unfortunately, is bucking this trend with increasing and quite inexplicable fortitude).
 Furthermore, as temperatures increase the vulnerability of these regions will worsen: climate change is set to be felt much more strongly in the tropics, where sea levels will rise more quickly and extreme weather events will be even more extreme.

 Other legislative levers, such as the introduction of carbon taxes or the scaling back of fossil fuel subsidies, have proved difficult in the face of strong political opposition.
 Fossil fuel subsidies are still estimated at nearly half a trillion USD per year - a figure that dwarfs the supposed ‘economically unsound’ investments required for large scale renewable energy projects.
 Climate financing is perhaps the pivotal challenge ahead for parliamentarians around the globe.
 Budgeting for carbon cuts, adaptation, mitigation and so on is arguably the most important and efficient way in which parliamentarians can help avoid the 4°C scenario, but the political will required to propel climate change to the top of political agendas has not yet been cemented.